-A bit of my code, as well as my RHCA study notes, can be found on GitHub.
+My pet projects, as well as RHCA study notes, can be found on GitHub.

 If you wish to contact me, you can comment on a post of interest of this blog and I’ll do my best to get back to you.